-unanswered questions, Comerc Gestão became The company added about 700 new consumer the largest energy management company in Brazil units and unified its operational and commercial structures in 2021.
-Service cells were consolidated creating customer-focused groups based on Comerc Gestão holds this a 16% market share within geography and market segment.
-The goal is to have closer, more personalized customer the universe of about 500 companies authorized relationships: having the same service group by the National Electric Energy Agency (ANEEL) to interacting with the client means the company can engage in energy management in Brazil. map and solve problems with greater agility and assertiveness.
-In 2021, the company portfolio featured 1,523 companies and 3,202 units under management, making up the 16% market share.
-The Comerc portfolio grew 436% between 2015 and 2021 vis-avis 360% free market growth in the same period.
+The company added about 700 new consumer units and unified its operational and commercial structures in 2021.
+Service cells were consolidated creating customer-focused groups based on geography and market segment.
+The goal is to have closer, more personalized customer relationships: having the same service group interacting with the client means the company can map and solve problems with greater agility and assertiveness.